-These characteristics are what define the soul of a true warrior, to be upheld until the end of time.
+These characteristics are what define the soul of a determined warrior, to be upheld until the end of time.
 Those possessing such venerable qualities occupy a special place in her heart.
 And it is their will she intends to protect.
-The will of the defeated as well as the downtrodden.
+The will of determination and the fortitude to oppose an undesired outcome.

-In addition, social interaction is a skill she suceeds at exceptionally wel, believing that as a leader, one must be able to extend their knowledge to those under their rule, a lesson taught to her by the Predecessor of the Eastern kingdom.
+In addition, social interaction is a skill she succeeds at exceptionally well, believing that as a leader, one must be able to extend their knowledge to those under their guidance, a lesson taught to her by the past Queen of the Eastern kingdom.
 Even though much of her interaction initially appears to be of a harsh demeanor soaked in cold indifference, the fiery woman still has a compassionate heart that burns brighter than any flame.
-Ingrained with centuries worth of knowledge pertaining to the art of war, the fiery warrior is an astute mentor who has no qualms with providing others with harsh lessons to test their mettle.
+Ingrained with century's worth of knowledge pertaining to the art of war, the fiery warrior is an astute mentor who has no qualms about providing others with harsh lessons to test their mettle.
 Her methods are questionable but the results speak for themselves.
 Even as a master training her disciples, she is genuinely complimentary of their gifts, to say nothing of their progress.
 Her intellectual mind is also something to behold.
 Along with a strong familiarity of earth realm customs and proficiency in multiple languages, Iori is well-versed in the field of technology as a result of her time spent in the north, as well as being taught by Shadin Yuudeshi.

 Differing from her natural disposition as a self-proclaimed Spartan, she still retains a sense of pride as a woman.
 As such, she won't allow herself to be outdone by another woman.
 If you claim to be a master of the culinary arts, she will no doubt provide her best meal as a form of showmanship.
 If you claim to yourself to be the height of elegance?